terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 The following arguments are supported:

-- `bmc_success` - (Optional) Tracks the partial state of BMC operations on host creation.
+- `bmc_success` - (Optional) REMOVED - Tracks the partial state of BMC operations on host creation.
 If these operations fail, the host will be created in Foreman and this boolean will remain `false`.
 On the next `terraform apply` will trigger the host update to pick back up with the BMC operations.
 - `comment` - (Optional) Add additional information about this host.Note: Changes to this attribute will trigger a host rebuild.
 - `compute_attributes` - (Optional) Hypervisor specific VM options.
 Must be a JSON string, as every compute provider has different attributes schema
 - `compute_profile_id` - (Optional)